melmzv/arg_trr266/README.md

 - `doc`: Here you will find two Quarto files containing text and program instructions that will become our paper and presentation, by rendering them through the R markdown process and LaTeX.

 > [!TIP]
 > Logo File Update: Convert `trr266_logo.eps` to 'trr266_logo.pdf' for compatibility with XeLaTeX.
-Update 'beamer_theme_trr266.sty' to reference the new PDF logo file.
+Update `beamer_theme_trr266.sty` to reference the new PDF logo file.
 When running the presentation script, ensure `trr266_logo.pdf` is in the doc directory for the beamer theme to work correctly.

+> [!NOTE]
+> Note: While generating the presentation, you may notice that some sections and subsections might not have the correct beamer formatting applied.
+This is due to the color coding in the beamer_theme_trr266.sty file, which might need further adjustments.
+The current output is based on the template provided and further customization may be required to ensure consistency across all slides.

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.